-The first bond graph simulation language developed in the early seventies was ENPORT-4 (Rosenberg 1974).
-This software used an approach similar to SPICE, i.e., it did not request causalities to be specified, and it transformed the topological input description into a branch admittance matrix which could then be solved employing similar techniques to those used in SPICE.
-Consequently, ENPORT-4 was able to handle structurally singular problems.
-Unfortunately, ENPORT's input language was not very user-friendly, and the code did not operate too well when we used it about ten years ago.
-To our knowledge, ENPORT-4 is no longer in use.
+The first bond graph simulation language written in the early seventies was ENPORT [14,15].
+This software used an approach similar to SPICE.
+It did not request causalities to be specified, and it transformed the topological input description into a branch admittance matrix which could then be solved employing similar techniques to those used in SPICE.
+Consequently, ENPORT is able to handle structurally singular problems.
+The current version of the code, ENPORT-7 [15], offers an alphanumerical topological input language similar to SPICE, and it offers also a menu-driven graphical input language which, however, is not yet very user-friendly.
+A full-fledged graphical window system is currently under development.
+ENPORT-7 runs on various mainframe computers, but a slightly reduced version, ENPORT/PC, exists for IBM PC's and compatibles.
+ENPORT offers also a macro capability (somewhat comparable to the subcircuits in SPICE) which, however, does not provide for full hierarchical decomposition capabilities.

-In the late seventies, another bond graph simulation language was developed at Twente University in the Netherlands, called THTSIM in Europe, and TUTSIM in the United States (van Dixhoorn 1982).
-TUTSIM translated bond graphs into a state-space representation.
-The user is requested to specify the causalities, and structurally singular systems cannot be handled.
-TUTSIM's simulation engine is somewhat poor in comparison with other statespace solvers such as ACSL.
-Its input language is better than that of ENPORT-4.
-TUTSIM is currently still in use.
+In the late seventies, another bond graph simulation language was developed at Twente University in the Netherlands, called THTSIM in Europe, and TUTSIM in the United States [17].
+TUTSIM translates bond graphs into a state-space representation.
+The user is required to specify the causalities, and structurally singular systems cannot be handled.
+TUTSIM's simulation engine is somewhat poor in comparison with other state-space solvers such as ACSL.
+The same research group is currently prototyping a new bond graph modeling system, CAMAS [3], which runs on SUN's, has nice graphics capabilities, and is able to handle algebraic loops.
+CAMAS employs an object-oriented language (SIDOPS) for the model description.
+Once available, this might become a good product.

-The third product on the market is CAMP (Granda 1982, 1985), a preprocessor to ACSL (Mitchell and Gauthier 1986) which translates bond graphs into ACSL programs.
-CAMP has the same limitations as TUTSIM, i.e., it does not handle algebraic loops or structural singularities, but it has the better simulation engine (ACSL).
-The input format is topological (as for the two other products), and therefore, it is not truly flexible with respect to handling non-standard network elements.
-None of the three products is able to handle hierarchically structured systems, or arbitrary nonlinearities.
+The third product on the market is CAMP [7,8], a preprocessor to ACSL [12] which translates bond graphs into ACSL programs.
+CAMP has the same limitations as TUTSIM.
+It does not handle algebraic loops or structural singularities, but it has the better simulation engine (ACSL).
+The input format is topological (as for the two other products).
+It is not truly flexible with respect to handling non-standard circuit elements.
+Non-linear elements need to be edited manually into the generated ACSL program which is inconvenient.
+A graphical front end exists meanwhile also for CAMP [9].
+However as in the case of ENPORT-7, the graphics editor is menu-driven rather than window-operated.

-For these reasons, we decided to go a different route.
-DY-MOLA (Elmqvist 1978) is a general purpose hierarchical modular modeling software for continuous-time systems.
-As we noticed, elements -such as resistors- which allow different causalities to be applied lead to different equations depending on their causality assignment.
+With the exception of the unfinished CAMAS system, none of the above products is able to handle hierarchically structured models in a general fashion which is essential for the analysis of complex systems.
+For these reasons, we shall not discuss any of these programs in greater detail.
+Instead, we decided to go a different route.
+DYMOLA [6] is a general purpose hierarchical modular modeling software for continuous-time systems.
+As we noticed, elements -such as resistorswhich allow different causalities to be applied lead to different equations depending on their causality assignment.
 Thus, it is not sufficient that a modeling software can sort equations (as most CSSL-type languages will do), but in addition, it is necessary that the software can solve equations for any variable.
-E.g., the software must be able to turn an equation of the type:
+The software must be able to turn an equation of the type: